What and Who We Support

 Tips for Applicants

 - Does the proposal address the goals of Cal Wildlands as described in the funding priorities?

 - How important is the overall issue addressed by the proposal?

 - Is the work plan clear and reasonable?

-- Is the budget realistic?
+- Is the budget realistic and specific?
 Can the work be done for the amount requested?
 Is there a viable plan to raise any additional needed funds?